 By Subodh Kumar, Principal Engineer, WaveMaker

 As customers build the application in WaveMaker, Angular code is automatically generated.
-This allows us to use build tools like webpack and other tools in the Angular ecosystem.
-Using these tools WaveMaker application build process already derives benefits such as minification, tree shaking, lazy loading and compression of static assets.
+This allows us to use build tools like web packs and other tools in the Angular ecosystem.
+Using these tools WaveMaker application build process already derives benefits such as minification, tree shaking, lazy loading, and compression of static assets

 In the 10.2 release, WaveMaker is introducing support for a better compression algorithm ‘Brotli’ as a part of its optimization that will help the apps load even faster.
 Customers will realize these benefits without any code changes by simply rebuilding their apps.